ryanfmurphy/add_comment/README.md

 -------------
 ```
 #!/bin/bash

+# add (bash script): adds a text remark to a text-based file
+#  example usage at shell prompt:
+#   $ notes "#todo Call that nice girl I met at that party"
+#  description of behavior:
+#   leaves an extra newline between the new remark and the existing content

 file="$1"
 msg="$2"
 if [[ `tail -n 1 "$file"` ]];   then echo "" | cat >> "$file";   fi